It can be argued that music is only relevant when it is a ‘conversation’ between two or more musicians.

 Is it possible to learn French, or German, or Spanish in your bedroom?
 Yes, of course it is, to a certain extent.
 But, the only way to really understand what you are learning and saying is to communicate with others who speak the same language.

 Music is the universal language, there isn’t a culture on this earth that can live without some form of music.
 Plato, the Greek philosopher, once said, “Music gives soul to the universe, wings to the mind, flight to the imagination and life to everything,” and I’m pretty sure he knew what he was talking about!

 If you are unsure how to start, the first step is a strong intention to play with others.
-If you can project your desire, the universe will oblige and opportunities will present themselves to you.
-Your job is to seize these opportunities, remember there is nothing to fear, you cannot fail with music if you play from the heart.
+If you can project your desire, the universe will oblige and opportunities will start to present themselves.
+Your job is to seize those opportunities.
+Remember there is nothing to fear, you cannot fail with music if you play from the heart.

 Go share your passion with the world!